 Here are some features:

 Interhaptics takes inspiration from the human perception of the sense of touch.
-There are 20-25 discernible sensations that humans can perceive with the touch sense, existing Haptics devices can render convincingly just 4 of them: Vibrations, Textures, Stiffnesses, and Temperatures.
+There are 20-25 discernible sensations that humans can perceive with the sense of touch, and existing haptic devices can render convincingly just 4 of them: Vibrations, Textures, Stiffnesses, and Temperatures.
 Each of these perceptions has one solid perceptual characteristic on its basis.
 We extracted and modeled them:

-2 of them, Textures and Stiffnesses are perceptually encoded in space (faster you move, faster the sensation happens), and 2 of them are encoded in time.
-Let's get the example of a button.
+2 of them, Textures and Stiffnesses are perceptually encoded in space (the faster you move, the faster the sensation happens), and 2 of them are encoded in time.
+Let's take the example of a button.
 The sensation we perceive when we touch it is as a function of how much we press, then a click happens and the force suddenly drops down:

 This behavior is intrinsic to how humans perceive touch sensations.
-All of these algorithms and concepts are included within the Interhaptics engine and they are computed in real-time to give the best possible haptics experience to users.
+All of these algorithms and concepts are included within the Interhaptics Engine and they are computed in real-time to give the best possible haptic experience to users.

 There is a well-known problem in the field of haptics referring to signal processing theory: the data acquisition rate of the system determines the